michelesr/thesis/src/ts.md

 Protractor is a *Node.js* application.
 Node.js is a cross-platform runtime environment for server-side and networking Javascript applications.
 In order to run Protractor, an *Io.js* image has been used as base.
-Io.js is a fork of the Node.js open-source project, created for the primary purpose of moving the Node.js project to a structure where the contributors and community can step in and effectively solve the problems facing Node (including the lack of active and new contributors and the lack of releases) @node-to-iojs.
+Io.js is a fork of the Node.js open-source software, created for the primary purpose of moving the Node.js project to a structure where the contributors and community can step in and effectively solve the problems facing Node (including the lack of active and new contributors and the lack of releases) @node-to-iojs.
 From the `iojs:3`